-By around mid-century, many future followers predict the pace of technological progression in genetics, nanotechnology and artificial intelligence will become so fast that humans will undergo radical evolution.
-Advances that provide a forever youthful and healthy state of being could be realized.
+By mid-century or before, many future followers predict the pace of technological progress in genetics, nanotechnology and artificial intelligence will become so fast that humans will undergo radical evolution.
+By the 2030s, we'll be deluged with medical breakthroughs that promise a forever youthful state of being.

 Anti-aging guru Aubrey de Grey's prediction that the first person to live 1,000-years has already been born got me thinking.
 What might life be like in this long-range future?
 Will boredom set in as we count the centuries; or will what promises to be an incredible technology-rich life keep the excitement alive?